maiaiia/uni-lecture-notes/Sem II/DataStructures&Algorithms/Computational Complexity II.md

 AC: $\cfrac{1}{n+1}\cdot 1 + \cfrac{1}{n+1} \cdot 2 + ... + \cfrac{1}{n+1} \cdot n + \cfrac{1}{n+1} \cdot n \in \Theta(n)$
 **Total complexity**: $O(n)$ (we use the $O$ notation when the best case complexity differs from the worst and average case complexities.
 If they are the same, $\Theta$ is used)

->[!tip] Thus, using the $O$ notation signals that there are certain scenarios when the complexity is better than the one specified
+>[!tip] For the total complexity we take the worst case.
+If the best case has a lower value, the $O$ notation is used.
+Otherwise, we use the $\Theta$ notation